qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 In LESv3, my plan had a problem.
 If `true` is a keyword then we need a way to write an _identifier_ called `true`.
 Using `\true` to represent the _identifier_ called `true` is a no-go because `\t` conventionally represents a tab character, so this particular identifier wouldn't have its obvious meaning of "tab character followed by `rue`".

 Instead, I decided that rather than escaping each individual character, identifiers can be enclosed in backquotes and parsed exactly as a string, e.g. `` `I'm a whole sentence!` `` is an identifier.
 Compared to the alternative, this rule gives longer identifiers in some cases and shorter ones in others.
-It's good for representing C++ mangled names like `` `?Fmyclass_v@@YAXVmyclass@@@Z` ``, and less inefficient when there's single strange byte like `` `\x1B` ``.
+It's good for representing C++ mangled names like `` `?Fmyclass_v@@YAXVmyclass@@@Z` ``, and less efficient when there's single strange byte like `` `\x1B` ``.

 ### Dot-expressions ###